nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Clearing all persons : `clear -p`

-Clears all persons from the contact book.
+Clears all persons from the address book.

 Format: `clear -p`